Opening Times

 Includes a free Salsa dance workshop.
 Come ready to move!

-Saturday 9 May: Echo Town (5pm) with support from Kate Hall (3.45pm) - sponsored by Copthorne Hotel
+Saturday 9 May: Echo Town with support from Colour TV and Kate Hall sponsored by Copthorne Hotel

 Forget genres for a second, forget pigeon holes or styles.
 Echo Town lives in a world of its own.
 The musical chemistry between these brothers, Richard and Robert Harrison, shouts louder than any genre ever could.
 Witnessing these two working-class Yorkshire boys bounce around, smiling and loving the jams they produce, is enough to captivate their audience.
 Drawing on the bands of the 60s and 70s, Echo Town like to incorporate improvised musical excursions, drum solos, and off-the-cuff jams to keep each show fresh for them.